civican/legisinfo/44-1/bills/C-61/bill_text.md

   **(1)** No action or other proceedings for damages lies or may be instituted against an employee of, or any person hired by, a First Nation governing body for anything done or omitted to be done by them in good faith in the performance, or intended performance, of their duties in relation to the provision of water services on the First Nation lands of the First Nation.

-  **(2)** Nothing in subsection (1) affects the liability of a First Nation governing body in relation to acts or omissions of any of its employees or any persons hired by it who are acting within the scope of their duties.
+  **(2)** A First Nation governing body is not liable for loss or damage in relation to acts or omissions of any of its employees or any persons hired by it who are acting within the scope of their duties in the provision of water services on the First Nation lands of the First Nation if the acts or omissions were committed in good faith and the Government of Canada did not make best efforts to provide adequate funding for water services on those First Nation lands.

+  **(3)** His Majesty in right of Canada is not liable for loss or damage in relation to acts or omissions of servants of the Crown for anything done or omitted to be done by them in good faith in the performance, or intended performance, of their duties in relation to the provision of water services on the First Nation lands of a First Nation — and no action or other proceedings for damages lies or may be instituted against such servants of the Crown — if the Government of Canada made best efforts to provide adequate funding for water services on those First Nation lands.

 ### Other Federal Ministers